ZweHtet991997/AIVibeCoding/public/ADMIN_DASHBOARD_CHATBOT_DOCUMENTATION.md

 **Accessible Features:**
 - Complete dashboard overview
-- Forms management (create, edit, publish)
+- Forms management (create, publish)
+- Currently, forms cannot be edited in both 'Active' and 'Draft' stage.
+This feature will be added in a future update.
 - User assignment functionality
 - Approval workflow management
 - User directory and management